schriftgestalt/GlyphsSDK/README.md

 ## Plugin SDK

 This is the Plugin SDK for the [Glyphs font editor](http://glyphsapp.com/).
-There are various kinds of plugins (see below), and there are two ways of writing them, in ObjectiveC (we are still working on the ObjC templates) or in Python.
-You will find extensive documentation in the code comments.
-For more details and a step-by-step guide, look into the `README.md` file inside the Templates folder.
+There are various kinds of plugins (see below), and there are two ways of writing them, in ObjectiveC or in Python.
+You will find extensive documentation in the readme files and the code comments.
+But do [start with the tutorial](https://glyphsapp.com/tutorials/plugins).
+Then, continue with the `README.md` file inside the Templates folder.

 ### .glyphsFileFormat